-When using the Standard Label Engine to label line and polygon layers, you can choose one of the following three options for handling duplicate labels.
+When using the Standard Label Engine to label line and polygon layers, you can choose one of the following options for handling duplicate labels:

 - Remove all duplicates—This is the default when labeling line features.
 When two or more contiguous line features have the same label text string, only one label is placed.
-When labeling polygon features, only one label is placed; the features need not be contiguous.
-This prevents displaying potentially many of the same labels on your map.
+When labeling polygon features, only one label is placed; the features do not need to be contiguous.
+This prevents displaying potentially many of the same labels on a map.